rapidsai/cuxfilter/client_side/README.md

 ### Groups
-> Groups are objects on top of the dimension that lets us execute pygdf groupby function with customizable aggregations. <b> Applying filters on a dimension do not affect the groups associated with it, and only affect the groups associated with other dimensions.</b> <br>
+> Groups are objects on top of the dimension that lets us execute cudf groupby function with customizable aggregations. <b> Applying filters on a dimension do not affect the groups associated with it, and only affect the groups associated with other dimensions.</b> <br>

 To use a group, we need to create it on top of a dimension.